Wondering how to keep your compliance program “fresh?”

-Grant Management compliance programs too often are put together and then relegated to take their place next to the potted plant on top of the four drawer file.
+Grant management compliance programs, like many other types of programs governed by regulations, too often put together and then relegated to their place next to the potted plant on top of the four-drawer file.

 However for compliance programs to be effective, they must remain “fresh” by being “living documents.”

-In other words, the documents serve no purpose unless they are put into service.
+In other words, the documents serve no purpose until and unless they are put into service!

 Effective Compliance Programs: Design vs. Operation